Harness the power of doubts about Christianity, Part I

 More tenderly, he gave them the same, “I am with you always…” reminder.

-But if you have doubt in your faith…you are in really great company.
+Remember, if you have doubts about Christianity…you are in really great company.
 John the Baptist as well as the people who walked with Jesus during his time on earth are right there with us!

-The question is, what do we do when we are in the pit of doubt?
-Watch for Part II, coming soon!
+The question is, what do we do when doubts about Christianity are strong?
+Click here to read Part !!.
 We’ll talk next about the essential “possession” that increasingly helps us to stay the course when God seems far away, or not there…

 Stevo out.